XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 ###### 2.1.1.2.5. `MaximumAmount`

-An unsigned 64-bit number that specifies the maximum number of MPTs that can be distributed to non-issuing accounts (i.e., `minted`).
-The default and maximum value is 0x7FFF'FFFF'FFFF'FFFF.
-However, this limit may increase in the future, so specifying a custom value is recommended if a specific limit is required.
+An unsigned 64-bit number that specifies the maximum number of MPTs that can be distributed to non-issuing accounts ( i.e., `minted`).
+The default and maximum value is `0x7FFF'FFFF'FFFF'FFFF`.
+However, this limit may increase in the future, so issuers that require a specific limit should always specify a custom value.

 ###### 2.1.1.2.6. `OutstandingAmount`